rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 | `panic=abort`  | `"C"`-like   | `panic!` aborts (no unwinding occurs) | UB                      |

-The interaction of Rust frames with C functions that deallocate frames (i.e. functions that may use forced unwinding on specific platforms) is not specified in this RFC.
-However, we do specify that deallocating non-[POFs][POF-definition]s in this way is undefined behavior.
+The interaction of Rust frames with C functions that deallocate frames (i.e. functions that may use forced unwinding on specific platforms) is independent of the panic runtime, ABI, or platform.

+* **When deallocating Rust non-POFs:** this is explicitly undefined behavior.
+* **When deallocating Rust [POFs][POF-definition]:** for now, this is not specified, and must be considered undefined behavior.
+However, we do plan to specify a safe way to deallocate POFs with `longjmp` or `pthread_exit` in [a future RFC][unresolved-questions].

 No subtype relationship is defined between functions or function pointers using different ABIs.
 This RFC also does not define coercions between `"C"` and